 Although the cause of PGAD remains unknown, stress and anxiety may play a role in the condition.
 Certain activities, such as being in a car or urinating, may also trigger symptoms.

-The symptoms of genital eczema can affect the vulva, as well as the skin around the anus and buttocks.
+According to the National Eczema Society, the symptoms of eczema can affect the vulva, as well as the skin around the anus and buttocks.

 People may experience: